 Before accepting a philanthropic gift, the University will consider any additional University funding or commitment required to maintain, administer or comply with the conditions and intended use of such gift.

-Non-cash gifts with a value of more than $500 AUD must be reported to the Vice-President (Advancement) so that a decision may be made as to whether the proposed non-cash gift can be accepted.
+Non-cash gifts with a value of more than $500 AUD must be reported to the Director, Development so that a decision may be made as to whether the proposed non-cash gift can be accepted.
 For non-cash gifts with a value less than $500 AUD, the decision to accept the gift can be made at the discretion of the relevant department.
-For all accepted non-cash gifts acknowledgement and a receipt for taxation purposes will be produced by Advancement.
+For all accepted non-cash gifts an acknowledgement letter will be produced by Donor Stewardship and Recognition.

 All philanthropic gifts accepted by the University will be recorded on the University’s central donor database and the University finance system.
-All gifts will be formally acknowledged and receipted by the Office of the Vice-President (Advancement) where sufficient information has been provided to do so.
+All gifts will be formally acknowledged and receipted by the External relations, Development and Alumni Division where sufficient information has been provided to do so.

 The University will not accept gifts from companies generating income from tobacco related products.